 Day 5 – Meteora

-After leaving Arachova and Delphi, day 5 of this mainland Greece itinerary will take you about 3 ½ hours away to one of the best places to visit on mainland Greece, Meteora.
+After leaving Arachova and Delphi, day 5 will take you about 3 ½ hours away to one of the best places to visit in all of Greece, Meteora.
 One of the highlights of taking the time to explore the Greek mainland is that you don’t have to make a choice between visiting Delphi or Meteora.

 Meteora is easily one of the most outstanding places to visit in all of Greece, and with good reason.
-Located next to the small town of Kalambaka (the best place to stay while visiting Meteora), Meteora is a striking formation of rocks sprawling from the earth with a collection of Eastern Orthodox monasteries bravely sitting on top.
+Located next to the small town of Kalambaka, the area is a striking formation of rocks sprawling from the earth with a collection of Byzantine Eastern Orthodox monasteries bravely sitting on top.

 Where to Stay near Meteora

 Hotel Doupiani House – This is an excellent hotel for those looking for a comfortable and cosy mid-range option in Kalambaka.
-Well-poised for exploring the splendours of Meteora, they have a number of rooms to choose from and a great buffet breakfast available each morning.
-Click here to check availability
+Well-poised for exploring the splendours of Meteora, they have many rooms to choose from and a great buffet breakfast available each morning.

 Not quite what you’re looking for?
 Click here to browse more Meteora hotels!